-HIST 480 History of China to 1912
+History of China to 1912

-ASTD 370 Interpreting Contemporary China
+Interpreting Contemporary China

-ANTH 417 Peoples and Cultures of East Asia
+Peoples and Cultures of East Asia

 Japan

 HIST 482 History of Japan to 1800

 JAPN 333 Japanese Society and Culture

 ANTH 417 Peoples and Cultures of East Asia

 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may require you to take additional courses to meet degree requirements.
 Consult an advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on p.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and research and computing literacy) may be found on p.
 8.